Services Websites Apps AI Automation Data & Dashboards Consulting Ventures About Contact Book a call

 Run history, success rates, and a simple dashboard so you can see at a glance whether things are working — without logging into seven tools.

-I've replaced $40K+/yr in vendor reporting and automation in-house.
+We've replaced $40K+/yr in vendor reporting and automation in-house.

 Power Automate flows + Power BI dashboards + a few Cloud Functions, all running on tools the business already paid for.
 Same outputs, fraction of the cost, fully owned.